Scalar extension Hopf algebroids: Scalar extension symmetric Hopf algebroid

-First we present the known result about left scalar extension bialgebroids, with additional version for right scalar extension bialgebroids.
+First we present the known result about left scalar extension bialgebroids, with addi\-ti\-o\-nal version for right scalar extension bialgebroids.

 \begin{proposition} Let $H$ be a Hopf algebra. \begin{enumerate} \item Let $(L,\btr)$ be a left $H$-module algebra and $(L, \rho)$ a right $H$-comodule.
-Then $(L,\btr,\rho)$ is a braided commutative Yetter-Drinfeld module algebra if and only if $L\sharp H$ is a left bialgebroid given structure maps \item Let $(R,\btl)$ be a right $H$-module algebra and $(R,\lambda)$ a left $H$-comodule.
-Then $(R,\btl,\lambda)$ is a braided commutative Yetter-Drinfeld module algebra if and only if $H\sharp R$ is a right bialgebroid given structure maps \end{enumerate} \end{proposition}
+Then $(L,\btr,\rho)$ is a braided commutative Yetter--Drinfeld module algebra if and only if $L\sharp H$ is a left bialgebroid given structure maps \item Let $(R,\btl)$ be a right $H$-module algebra and $(R,\lambda)$ a left $H$-comodule.
+Then $(R,\btl,\lambda)$ is a braided commutative Yetter--Drinfeld module algebra if and only if $H\sharp R$ is a right bialgebroid given structure maps \end{enumerate} \end{proposition}

-\begin{proof} Bialgebroid definitions for parts (\ref{21}) and (\ref{22}) respectively are given in Definition \ref{deflb} and Definition \ref{defrb}.
-The part (\ref{21}) of this proposition is proven in \cite{BrzMilitaru} and the part (\ref{22}) is analogous to it.
+\begin{proof} Bialgebroid definitions for parts (\ref{21}) and (\ref{22}) respectively are given in Definitions \ref{deflb} and \ref{defrb}.
+Part (\ref{21}) of this proposition is proven in \cite{BrzMilitaru} and part (\ref{22}) is analogous to it.
 We present a short overview of the proof.
 The antihomomorphism property of $\beta$ is equivalent to the braided commutativity and the comodule algebra property together.
 Commuting of elements in $\operatorname{Im}\alpha$ with elements in $\operatorname{Im}\beta$ follows from braided commutativity, therefore, the bimodule structure on the smash product algebra is obtained.
-Comodule structure on the smash product algebra in the category of bimodules is proven by using the Hopf algebra structure on $H$.
-Having all this, multiplication of elements in the image of $\Delta$ is well defined, that is, part (4) of the bialgebroid definition holds, if and only if Yetter-Drinfeld condition is satisfied.
+Comodule structure on the smash product algebra in the category of bimodules is exhibited by using the Hopf algebra structure on $H$.
+Having all this, multiplication of elements in the image of $\Delta$ is well defined, that is, part (4) of the bialgebroid definition holds, if and only if Yetter--Drinfeld condition is satisfied.
 Part (5) of the bialgebroid definition follows from the Hopf algebra structure on~$H$. \end{proof}

-Now we define a certain compatibility of braided commutative Yetter-Drinfeld module algebras and prove that each such compatible pair $L$ and $R$ gives rise to an isomorphism between the corresponding smash product algebras~$L\sharp H $ and $H\sharp R$.
+Now we define a certain compatibility of braided commutative Yetter--Drinfeld module algebras and prove that each such compatible pair $L$ and $R$ gives rise to an isomorphism between the corresponding smash product algebras~$L\sharp H $ and $H\sharp R$.
 We then use this isomorphism to connect the scalar extension bialgebroid structures on $L\sharp H $ and $H \sharp R$ and obtain the antihomomorphism~$\tau$, which is to be a symmetric Hopf algebroid antipode.